cwb00010/Assignment_4_5_Final_Whizbang_Widgets/README.md

 ### 1. Add A Seed (`spInsertSeed`) (Will Bruton)

 This page allows users to input data about the seeds they use and observations regarding them.
 Users can provide a seed ID, seed name, and ideal planting temperature.
 They can also specify if the seed performs differently at various temperatures and provide other ideal temperatures for the seed.
+The output would be that a seed entity was created and added to the database.

 ### 2. Find a User (`spGetUserDetailsByCity`) (Will Bruton)

 This page enables users to search for other users based on city.
-For example, users can search for farmers in Billings, Montana by inputting the city name and finding out what users are farming in that area.
+Users would perform this by adding in a CityID.
+The return would be UserID's, Usernames, and their farm type.
+For example, users can search for farmers in Billings, Montana by inputting the CityID and finding out what users are farming in that area.

 ### 3. Add a City (`spInsertCity`)(Austin Bartley)